dubinsky/dubinsky/types/lambda-calculus.md

 with all free occurrences of x replaced by u ((λx.t)u is called a _redex_);
 - η-reduction (extensionality): λx.t →<sub>η</sub> t.

-When substituting a term for a bound variable, care needs to be taken not to accidentally "capture" a variable that is free in that term.
-This is a great pain for the implementer, and various tricks were developed to ease it (de-Brujin indices, Barendregt convention); we will say no more about it, and just assume that before substitution all variables that need to be distinct are given fresh names :)

 _χ-expansion_ is a relation opposite to →<sub>χ</sub>;
 ↠<sub>χ</sub> (multi-step reduction; reduction path) is the reflexive and transitive closure of →<sub>χ</sub>; ＝<sub>χ</sub> (χ-equivalence, χ-convertability) is the symmetric closure